Operator Scope of Action:

 will unlink the note named 'Example 1 (a test)'.
 If no note matches this string, Tinderbox will attempt to evaluate the string.
 Thus for:

 will unlink the note named '2+2' but if there is no match Tinderbox will look for a note named '4'.

 This function can unlink an alias as opposed to an original (if the logical choice) and can also accept a group scope.
 An example of group scope is the following code that could be used in a rule or stamp to remove in/bound footnote links from one or more selected notes.
 Use of the 'all' designator removes the need to know the name of the notes for which the selection are footnotes:

 Beware that the action is working on an alias of the current note and note the current note itself.
 As originals and aliases support discrete basic links this function should not generally be used in an agent.
 The best way to use the function is by using a prototype and apply a $Rule to it thus running the code in all notes using the prototype.

-From v6.4.0, an alternative unlinkFromOriginal() code will ensure any link created is between two original notes regardless of whether an alias is the context of execution of the code.
+An alternative unlinkFromOriginal() code will ensure any link deleted is between two original notes regardless of whether an alias is the context of execution of the code.